https://outreach.ou.edu/Community-Services Parent Page: Community Services id: -1 Active Page: Community Servicesid:29074

 KGOU continues to meet its mission of keeping people informed about important issues through engaging and award-winning content from its team of reporters.
 The staff and students have won awards from peer organizations including the Society of Professional Journalists, Radio Television Digital News Association (RTDNA), Associated Press Broadcasters, Oklahoma Association of Broadcasters, Public Radio News Directors Incorporated (PRNDI), and others.
 Over the past five years, KGOU has won 75 First Place awards in news categories, and has won the Oklahoma AP Broadcasters' Sweepstakes Award -- recognizing the most outstanding radio news operation -- eight of the last nine years.

-Medieval Fair of Norman
+Medieval Fair Department

 National Center for Disability Education and Training